-At lower secondary level, the proportion of government-dependent private schools reaches or exceeds 10% in three of the eight cantons that collect this data: Jura (25%), Obwalden (15%) and Graubünden (10%).
-The canton of Geneva has the highest proportion of independent private schools (51%; see graph G9).
-14 Lower secondary level: schools by canton and status, 2018/19 G9
+Source: FSO - SBI © FSO 2021 At the lower secondary level, the proportion of government dependent private schools reaches or exceeds 10% in three of the seven cantons that collect this data: Jura (17%), Obwalden (15%) and Graubünden (10%).
+The cantons of Basel-Stadt and Geneva have the highest proportion of independent private schools (50%; see graph G9).
+Lower secondary level: schools by canton and status, 2019/20 G9

-Source: FSO - SBI

-© FSO 2020

-Special needs schools have a particular position in the Swiss school system with regard to the authority responsible for their funding.
-In most cantons, the majority of these schools are government-dependent private schools.
-In seven cantons (UR, OW, GL, AR, SG, GR and JU) they are all government-dependent.
-Only one canton (NW) has no government-dependent private special needs schools.

-Special needs schools by canton and status, 2018/19
+Source: FSO - SBI © FSO 2021 Special needs schools have a particular position in the Swiss school system with regard to the authority responsible for their funding.
+In most cantons, the majority of these schools are government dependent private schools.
+In six cantons (UR, OW, GL, AR, SG, GR) they are all government dependent.
+Only one canton (NW) has no government dependent private special needs schools.
+Special needs schools by canton and status, 2019/20 G 10

-G10

-Source: FSO - SBI The majority of upper secondary level schools are public in most cantons.
-The cantons of St. Gallen, Bern, Graubünden, Zurich and Vaud are exceptions with a majority of private schools (dependent or independent private) at this level.
+Source: FSO - SBI © FSO 2021 The majority of upper secondary level schools are public in most cantons.
+The cantons of Graubünden, St. Gallen, Bern, Zurich and Vaud are exceptions with a majority of private schools (dependent or independent private) at this level.
 The participation of the cantons in the financing of private vocational schools and of private general education institutions varies widely from one canton to another.
-The proportion of independent private schools varies between 45% in the canton of St. Gallen and 5% in the canton of Fribourg.
-Four cantons do not have any independent private schools at this level (GR, OW, JU, GL) and three cantons only have public schools (UR, NW, AI).
-Upper secondary level: schools by canton and status, 2018/19 G 11
+The proportion of independent private schools varies between 50% in the canton of St. Gallen and 6% in the canton of Neuchâtel.
+Four cantons do not have any independent private schools at this level (OW, GL, FR, JU) and three cantons only have public schools (UR, NW, AI).
+Upper secondary level: schools by canton and status, 2019/20 G 11

-Source: FSO - SBI © FSO 2020 9 Territorial distribution of educational institutions The distribution of educational institutions on Swiss territory is based on the urban-rural typology, which classifies the Swiss communes, mainly by the criteria of density and size.
+Source: FSO - SBI © FSO 2021 9 Territorial distribution of educational institutions The distribution of educational institutions on Swiss territory presented in this chapter is based on the urban-rural typology, which classifies the Swiss communes, mainly by the criteria of density and size.
 This typology consists of three categories: urban, rural and intermediary (with the latter having both urban and rural characteristics).
-In the academic year 2018/19, 59% of schools from primary to upper secondary level were located in urban communes, accounting for 63% of the population and 72% of pupils.
-In turn, 21% of schools were located in intermediary communes, with 21% of the population and 18% of the pupils.
+In the academic year 2019/20, 59% of schools from primary to upper secondary level were located in urban commune, accounting for 63% of the population1 and 72% of pupils.
+In turn, 21% of schools were located in intermediary communes, with 21% of the population and 17% of the pupils.
 Finally, rural communes accommodated 20% of schools with 16% of the population and 10% of the pupils.
-Schools, population and pupils by commune type, 2018/19 G12
+Schools, population and pupils by commune type, 2019/20 G12

-Sources: FSO - SBI, SDL, STATPOP, Switzerland's geographical levels © FSO 2020
+Sources: FSO-SBI, SDL, STATPOP, Switzerland's geographical levels © FSO 2021

 The territorial distribution of schools varies by educational level.
 While about half of the schools at primary and lower secondary level are located in urban centres (56% and 57%), the proportion of special needs schools in this commune type amounts to 73% and that of upper secondary level schools to 87% (see graph G13).
 In intermediary and rural communes, primary schools are distributed in a similar manner (22%).
-For the other levels of education, schools are more represented in intermediary than in the rural communes (24% and 19% for lower secondary level schools, 17% and 10% for special needs schools, 10% and 3% for upper secondary level schools).
-Population and household statistics (STATPOP) on 31 December 2018.
-Schools by commune type and educational level, 2018/19 G13
+For the other levels of education, schools are more represented in intermediary than in the rural communes (24% and 19% for lower secondary level schools, 18% and 9% for special needs schools, 10% and 3% for upper secondary level schools).
+Population and household statistics (STATPOP) on 31 December 2019 Schools by commune type and educational level, 2019/20 G13

-Sources: FSO - SBI, Switzerland's geographical levels © FSO 2020
+Sources: FSO - SBI, Switzerland's geographical levels © FSO 2021